King Square Shopping Mall: Design and facilities

-King Square Mall features a architectural style that reflects Asian cultural themes, designed to resemble a vibrant lifestyle destination.
-The mall hosts a variety of retailers, including an Asian-themed supermarket, a diverse food court, full-service restaurants, and numerous retail shops.
-It has two levels of underground parking totaling 897 spots.

-In addition to retail services, King Square includes various community amenities such as a medical center, pharmacy, and community gathering spaces, emphasizing its role as a comprehensive center for local residents.
+King Square Mall features an architectural style that reflects Asian cultural themes.
+The mall hosts a variety of retailers, including an Asian-themed supermarket, a food court, full-service restaurants, and numerous retail shops.
+It has two levels of underground parking, totaling 897 spots.
+In addition to retail services, King Square includes various community amenities such as a medical center, pharmacy, and community gathering spaces.